 - These hungry birds can eat hundreds of ticks and up to 12,000 larvae per day.

-- When the two species of oxpeckers share territory, the yellow-billed variety are dominant.
+- When the two species of oxpeckers share territory, the yellow-billed variety is dominant.

-- Rhinos are four times as likely to notice an approaching human if they are accompanied by these birds.
+- Rhinos are twice as likely to notice an approaching human if they are accompanied by these birds.

 - Pesticides meant to eliminate parasites from livestock are often deadly to oxpeckers.